Spring 2025

 1. |

-Through case studies and classroom discussion, we will develop the core principles of AI ethics and explore their application to today's technology.
+Through case studies and discussion, we will explore the principles of AI ethics and apply them to today's technology.
 We will learn to talk about the human side of AI innovation. |

 |